 In the past few years, renewable power sources have been incentivized with tax credits and net metering.
 Installation costs have also dropped significantly, which has helped the industry to reach into more widespread markets.
 Some states have actually implemented mandatory renewable energy standards.
 All of this growing solar activity has begun to show positive results.
 According to Solar Energy Industries Association’s (SEIA) 2019 article, electricity generated by the sun offsets more than 73 million metric tons of CO2 emissions each year.
 (6)

-SolarWalk is poised to develop solar carport solutions for school campuses that will set up reliable, sustainable electricity generation for years to come.
+SolarWalk is poised to develop solar carport, ground mount and rooftop solutions for school campuses that will set up reliable, sustainable electricity generation for years to come.
 No district funds are needed to build these projects, no staff/resources are needed for maintenance, and you only pay for the power you use.

 Your SolarWalk commitment means you are locked in to stable rates that don’t fluctuate with inflation for the next 25 years.
 So your savings will continue to grow.
-And you get some covered parking, too!
+And with the carports you get some covered parking, too!

 Give us a call and we can talk.
 You’ve really got nothing to lose.